Architects: Pitsou Kedem Architects

-From the architect.
+Text description provided by the architects.
 Light and horizon play together within the design of this home located on the mediterranean shore.
 The shining sun, a long wire thin line, and the blue of the sea serve as everlasting starting points that guide the architectural plan from a historic beginning to its current moment.
 Within this edifice resonates a rich history of architectural creation.

 The vernacular of its design is embedded with western, modern principles, but also those of the Romans, that of the mandate period, and that of Israel today.